 The M.S. in Mathematics degree can be obtained in 1.5 years of study (3 semesters, 3 courses each semester).
 The starting semester and the schedule are flexible, the students can choose the classes based on their needs and interests, students can switch from full-time to part-time load, and can include some classes offered by the graduate program in Applied Statistics.
 The modest size of the program ensures easy access to the faculty.
 A limited number of teaching assistantships and merit scholarships are available.

-Course Requirements: Nine courses are required including a minimum of seven 3 credit-hour 400-level graduate courses and at most two approved 3 credit-hour 300-level undergraduate courses.
+Nine courses are required including a minimum of seven 3 credit-hour 400-level graduate courses and at most two approved 3 credit-hour 300-level undergraduate courses.
 The approved undergraduate courses depend on the interests and background of the student.
-One or both of the 300-level courses could be used to satisfy missing course requirements or recommended prerequisites listed above.
+One or both of the 300-level courses could be used to satisfy missing course requirements or recommended prerequisites listed in Academic Requirements for Admission.
 Students are free to design their own course of study individually tailored to their interests.
-The 400-level courses can be selected from either the mathematics or the statistics courses offered by the Department of Mathematics and Statistics.
+The 400-level courses can be selected from either the mathematics courses or approved statistics courses offered by the Department of Mathematics and Statistics.